Josephus Laurentius Dyckmans: Work

 Dyckmans was principally a genre painter who had a preference for intimate indoor settings.
 He also painted a few portraits, landscapes, cityscapes and still lifes.

-When Dyckmans entered the art scene, Belgian painting was dominated by the historic-Romantic school exemplified by the grandiose works of Nicaise de Keyser, Edouard De Bièfve and his own master Gustaf Wappers.
+When Dyckmans entered the art scene, Belgian painting was dominated by the historic-Romantic school exemplified by the grandiose works of Nicaise de Keyser, Edouard De Bièfve and his own master Gustaaf Wappers.
 The members of this school of painting chose as the subject matter of their work important historical events in Belgium’s history, which were regarded as key to the country’s national identity.
 The style of these works directly referenced the Flemish Baroque of 17th century Antwerp artists such as Rubens.
 Unlike these masters, Dyckmans preferred to depict intimate domestic scenes in a refined style that was inspired by the 17th century Dutch 'fijnschilders' ('small masters') such as Gerard Dou and Eglon van der Neer.

 Dyckmans painted scenes of poor people as well as of the well-to-do bourgeoisie.
 The drawing of his figures was slight and his painting was like enamel and porcelain in its smoothness, particularly in his later works.
 Dyckmans was a master in the refined art of painting which represented each reflection, wrinkle, hair, leaf of a tree etc. He paid painstaking attention to the details of body, clothing and environment.
 At the same time, he aimed to represent the emotional state of the persons represented.

 One of his most successful paintings was The Blind Beggar.
 He painted the original in 1852 (Royal Museum of Fine Arts Antwerp) and made a reduced copy which is in the National Gallery, London.
 The painting was extremely popular in the 19th century and was repeatedly copied after it had entered the National Gallery's collection.
 Dyckmans painted later a variation on the theme of the blind beggar of which he also made a reduced copy (private collections).
 The figure of the blind beggar in the painting is reportedly a self-portrait of the painter.

 Dyckmans painted also portraits and some cityscapes of Antwerp.
 He further painted a still life of flowers entitled Spring Flowers.